kangugau/mikro-orm-joined-bug/README.md

 pnpm start
 ```

-Result from 2 strategies is different!
+Results from 2 strategies are different!